Problem Resolution Among the Elect of God

 "And whoever shall receive one such little child in my name receives me.
 But whoever shall offend one of these little ones that believe in me, it would be better for him that a millstone were hanged around his neck, and that he were drowned in the sea" (Matt.18:5-6 Para.).
 See also Mk.9:36-37.

-There are two very important lessons to be learned from what Jesus says in this analogy, one lesson is about being courteous and hospitable toward all of God's children and accepting them into loving fellowship.
-The other lesson is actually an extremely serious warning not to be the cause of an offense to any of God's children.
+There are two very important lessons to be learned from what Jesus says in this analogy: one lesson is about being courteous and hospitable toward all of the Father's children and accepting them into loving fellowship, but the other lesson is actually an extremely serious warning not to be the cause of an offence to any of the elect.

-The English word offenses in both Matthew and Luke is translated from the Greek word 'skandalon', which means 'to cause offense' and 'stumbling block.'
-The general usage of the word 'skandalon' in the New Testament connotes an obstacle to faith, which is a cause of failing and destruction.
-The use of the word 'skandalon' should leave no doubt that Jesus is describing a person who is the cause of one of the elect failing to obtain salvation.
-This is the context in which Jesus explains the method for problem resolution within the church (Rom.13:13).
+The English word offences in Luke is translated from the Greek word skandalon, which means a trip stick (figuratively to cause offense or displeasure).
+The general usage of the word skandalon in the New Testament connotes an obstacle to faith, which is a cause of failing and destruction.
+The use of the word skandalon should leave no doubt that Jesus is describing a person who is the cause of one of the elect failing to obtain salvation.
+This is the context in which Jesus explains the method for problem resolution within the church.

-To be discourteous and inhospitable to one of God's children, to not give them the respect that they deserve, or to be the cause of a child of God's failure to obtain salvation brings serious consequences:
+To be discourteous and inhospitable to one of the elect, to not give them the respect they deserve, or to be the cause of one of the elect's failure to obtain salvation brings serious consequences:

-"But woe to the world because of offenses It is of necessity that offenses come, but woe to the man that cause offenses to come" (Matt.18:7 KJV).
+"But woe to the world because of offences.
+It is of necessity that offences come, but woe to the man that cause offences to come" (Matt.18:7 KJV Para.).

-It is always better to live one's life in a way that avoids interpersonal problems and sinful attitudes and behaviors.
-However, this is not always possible; therefore, Jesus gave a serious warning to be cautious against being the cause of someone's failure to obtain salvation.
+It is always better to live our lives in a way which avoids interpersonal problems and sinful attitudes and behaviors.
+However, this is not always possible; therefore, Jesus gave a serious warning to be careful not to be the cause of someone's failure to obtain salvation.